 OSAC works to ensure the highest-quality standards are available to the forensic science community.
 To do this, we evaluate published and proposed standards using two processes:

-After the standard has been published by an SDO, the subcommittee can approve to add the SDO published standard to the Registry.
-The FSSB will have one final opportunity to appeal, and if there is no opposition, the SDO published standard will replace the "OSAC Proposed Standard" on the Registry.
-OSAC shares any public comments that were associated with the standard from the STRP and open comment period.
+After the standard is published by the SDO, the OSAC subcommittee can approve to add it to the Registry.
+The FSSB will have one final opportunity to petition for a discretionary FSSB review before the SDO published standard is added to the Registry.